Bridgetown Regional High School

-Bridgetown Regional High School (BRHS) was a secondary school located in Bridgetown, Annapolis County, Nova Scotia, Canada.
+Bridgetown Regional High School (BRHS) was a Canadian secondary school located in Bridgetown, Nova Scotia.
+The building was designed by Douglas A. Webber and built in 1956.
 It served students from grades 6 to 12.
 In June 2017, the school closed, students from Bridgetown Regional High School and Bridgetown Regional Elementary School were moved into a new grade primary to 12 school, Bridgetown Regional Community School.

 Bridgetown Regional Elementary and Lawrencetown Consolidated School fed into the secondary school at grade 6.